Legendrian knots and constructible sheaves: Different views of a Legendrian invariant

 \subsubsection{Review of singular support}

 To each $F \in \dgsh(M)$ is attached a closed conic subset $\SS(F) \subset T^* M$, called the singular support of $F$.
-The theory is developed in \cite{KS}, especially Chapter 5.
-We take an approach through stratified Morse theory \cite{GM}, similar to the point of view of \cite{Schurmann}.
+The theory is introduced and thoroughly developed in \cite{KS} for general, not necessarily constructible, sheaves --- see especially Chapter V and the treatment of constructible sheaves in Chapter VIII.
+Since our focus is more narrow, we have chosen to an approach through stratified Morse theory \cite{GM}, similar to the point of view of \cite{Schurmann}.
+The choice is not essential, and the more general treatment in \cite{KS} may be used.

 Fix a Riemannian metric to determine $\epsilon$-balls $B_{\epsilon}(x) \subset M$ around a point $x \in M$; the following constructions are nonetheless independent of the metric.
 Let $F$ be an $\cS$-constructible sheaf on $M$.
 Fix a point $x \in M$ and a smooth function $f$ in a neighborhood of $x$.
 For $\epsilon, \delta > 0$, the \emph{Morse group} $\Mo_{x,f,\epsilon,\delta}(F)$ in the dg derived category of $k$-modules is the cone on the restriction map